 In terms of what the 2021 regulations are aiming to achieve is very simple: create a much fairer and competitive sport for everyone to watch and compete.
 It may sound easy to say, but it’s going to be a gargantuan task to achieve.
 The current Concorde Agreement which began in 2013 binds the teams to their current contracts to the sport until the end of 2020, this is a non-negotiable part of the situation Formula 1 itself faces.

 To overcome this hurdle, Chase Carey and Liberty Media have to work with the teams and make the tough decisions in order to push through the necessary changes required to bring about a revolutionised Formula 1 to ensure it lasts into the future, much like Dorna had to in order to bring MotoGP to the current competitive level it experiences today.
-The current model of how Formula 1 works is just simply unsustainable in the long term.
+The current model of how Formula 1 works are just simply unsustainable in the long term.

 Technical regulations are also due to be shaken up on both the power unit and aerodynamic fronts in order to readdress the performance balance of the field and allow for noisier, cheaper and closer racing for everyone involved.
-We’re going to be sticking with the 1.6 litre turbo-hybrid power units, but there will be some changes as the it looks like the MGU-H will be taken away and a bigger turbo put in place to help regain some of the power lost.
+We’re going to be sticking with the 1.6-litre turbo-hybrid power units, but there will be some changes as it looks like the MGU-H will be taken away and a bigger turbo put in place to help regain some of the power lost.

 Aerodynamics will also be taking another overhaul in order to reduce the severe effects of turbulent air being thrown at the car behind which for a long time has meant cars can’t follow closely and therefore race each other competitively.
 Liberty Media’s Ross Brawn is heading up a team of technical experts to help understand the fundamental problems that plague the drivers trying to follow the car in front.
 With the work being done, the aim is to create an aerodynamic regulation set to ease this and give drivers a much better chance of catching and passing cars around them.